jensl/critic/testing/USAGE.md

 The host system is assumed to have a clone of the Critic repository, in which the testing framework is executed.
-A temporary bare clone of this repository will be created and exported using "git daemon" as part of testing, meaning no other "git daemon" can be running on the host system.
-Or, more specifically, no process on the host system can be listening on TCP port 9418.
+A temporary bare clone of this repository will be created and exported using "git daemon" as part of testing.
+By default, this "git daemon" process listens on TCP port 9418, which will fail if another "git daemon" process already runs on the host system.
+If this is a problem, a custom port can be specified using the --git-daemon-port command-line argument.

 The user that runs the testing framework must have passwordless SSH access to the guest system, and if a different user (name) should be used on the guest